dante0527/SimonSays/README.md

 # SimonSays
-Simon Says terminal game
+# #Simon Says terminal game

+Simon will display a sequence of colors: R, G, B, or Y

+You must repeat this sequence to Simon to increase your score

-Default High Score is mine with a score of 10
+Default High Score is the high score from my computer

 Once you beat my score, a new one will be set